peterfoxflick/rasppiJumboTron/README.md

 - Add the following line `@/usr/bin/chromium-browser --incognito --start-maximized --kiosk http://*yoururlhere*` and replace `*yourUrlhere*` with your url.

 ### Reboot at Midnight
 - While the slideshow is editable and you wont need to change the link, inorder for it to apear on the Pi we need to reboot.
-We can do this by opening terminal and typing $`crontab -e` and add `@midnight /sbin/shutdown -r now`.
+We can do this by opening terminal and typing `$crontab -e` and add `@midnight /sbin/shutdown -r now`.
 This will cause the Raspberry Pi to restart at midnight.

 ### Notes
 - If you need to exit the presentation, spress Alt and Spacebar at the same time.